Jerhynh/Meoko-Desktop/README.md

 # NyaaNet

 NyaaNet is an easy to use api client built around the [Nyaa-Api-Go](https://github.com/Yash-Garg/Nyaa-Api-Go) server written by [Yash Garg](https://github.com/Yash-Garg).
-It's purpose is to provide an easy to use C# api to search for and sort torrents on Nyaa.si.
+Its purpose is to provide an easy-to-use C# api to search for and sort torrents on Nyaa.si.

 # Building